I welcome the Minister of State, Deputy Doyle.

 The latest find, on Wednesday, was a decomposing horse beside an isolated walkway at Suir Island in Clonmel.
 The animal is thought to have died of malnutrition.
 The remains of seven horses were found in a field in the Knocklofty area on December 18th.
 The horses were in various states of decomposition, with one foal standing by the carcass of a mare that may have been dead for up to a month.
 Up to 14 horses were discovered in the field alongside the dead horses’ remains and they were taken to an Irish Society for the Prevention of Cruelty to Animals (ISPCA) compound in Cork.

 AAWI described last year as the worst for abuse of horses.
-As I said, it is holding a protest at 2 p.m. today and my colleague, Councillor Catherine Carey, who has been outspoken on this issue, will be there with the protestors.
-To conclude, the Minister of State's Department is failing, and I ask him to address the matter.
+As I said, it is holding a protest at 2 p.m. today and my colleague, Councillor Catherine Carey who has been outspoken on this issue will be there with the protestors.
+The Minister of State's Department is failing and I ask him to address the matter.

-The current legislation governing the identification of equines is Commission Implementing Regulation 262/2015 (CR 262/2015), which came into effect on 1 January 2016.
+The current legislation governing the identification of equines is Commission Implementing Regulation 262/2015 (CR 262/2015) which came into effect on 1 January 2016.
 This EU legislation was subsequently transposed into national legislation via SI 62 of 2016, as amended.
 Under the current rules all equines must be identified with a passport no later than 12 months from the date of the equine’s birth and must be implanted with a numbered microchip transponder by a veterinary practitioner.
-SI 62 of 2016 requires that keepers submit an application for an equine passport with an appropriate passport-issuing organisation within six months of the date of birth of the animal.
+SI 62 of 2016 requires keepers to submit an application for an equine passport with an appropriate passport issuing organisation within six months of the date of birth of the animal.

 This provides the passport issuing organisations, PlOs, with sufficient time to conduct further examinations, including DNA testing for studbook equines, with a view to ensuring the identification document issues within the required timeframe, which is no later than 12 months from the date of birth of the equine.
 It is not an offence to apply for a passport outside the six-month timeframe but a passport issued outside of the 12 months specified under the article must be issued as a duplicate replacement document.
 The latter automatically and irrevocably excludes the associated equine from being slaughtered for human consumption at the end of its life.